 Once you have probate, you may deal with someone’s estate, or you can hire a solicitor to help.
 Some of an executor’s main duties are as follows:

 - Paying off debts and outstanding taxes;

-- Selling property, shares and other assets;
+- Selling property in the UK, shares and other assets;

 - Distributing the estate